Lamdre: History

-The Founders of Sakya

 A student of Drogmi Lotsāwa, Chos bar, instructed Sachen Künga Nyingpo, who is considered the founder of the Sakya school of Tibetan Buddhism.
 Sachen mastered the teachings over a period of eighteen years and wrote several explications of the root text of the Lamdré system.
 He instructed his two sons, Loppön Sönam Tsemo and Jetsün Dragpa Gyaltsen, who themselves became accomplished masters of lamdré.
 The teachings became fully incorporated into the Sakya school and grew to be the main practice of the Sakyapa.